 Invest now if:

-• You have a clearly defined, repetitive process that consumes significant employee time
+- You have a clearly defined repetitive process that consumes meaningful employee time.

-• Your data for that process is clean, structured, and accessible via APIs
+- Your data is clean, structured, and accessible.

 Wait if:

-• The task requires nuanced judgment that changes frequently
+- The task requires nuanced judgement that changes constantly.

-• You do not have clear metrics for what success looks like
+- You do not have a clear success metric.

 Waiting is not the same as doing nothing.
-If you are not ready for agentic AI, the preparation work (process documentation, data cleanup, integration) will pay off regardless.
-It makes every future technology decision easier.
+Process documentation, data cleanup, and integration work all pay off regardless.

 The market is moving fast.